 NWP uses myClass (D2L/Brightspace) online course management system.
 See the BA2620 course home page for important course information.
 To access visit https://myclass.gprc.ab.ca/d2l/home

-DELIVERY MODE(S): On-campus (face-to-face)
+DELIVERY MODE: On-campus (attend on-campus, in-person)

 This type of course will be delivered on campus in a specific location which will be indicated on the student timetable.
 Students are expected to fully attend in person.